 The Witch’s Butterfly

 Any type of weird or unlikely creature was accused of being a familiar.
-Some of the lesser known include frogs, foxes, goats, toads, lizards, blackbirds, weasels, snakes, and flies.
+Some of the lesser known include frogs, foxes, goats, toads, lizards, blackbirds, weasels, snakes, pigs and flies.
 A witch’s familiar was not always in the form of an animal…the familiar spirit also frequently took the form of a human being or even an “imp” or type of fairy.